m3h0w/revent/src/markdown-pages/memberships.md

 ## COVID-19

 We will follow governmental regulations with regards to COVID-19 precautions.
 Expect more information in early July.
-Either way, however, we recommend all non-vaccinated participants to test themselves.
+Either way, however, we recommend all non-vaccinated participants to test themselves shortly before coming.

 ---